 Sign-Up Bonus: You’ll receive 30,000 Starwood Preferred Guest points when you spend £2,000 in the first 3 months – this can be increased to 33,000 points by using this link and scrolling down to the correct card.
 What’s an SPG point worth?
 You should be able to achieve somewhere in the region of 0.5p for every SPG point, which would make the sign-up bonus worth £165.
 If you were to deduct the £75 annual cost of the card the value of the sign-up bonus wouldn’t be preferable to the £105 bonus offered by the Amex Nectar card.

 Ongoing Earnings: The SPG American Express offers an earnings rate of 3 points per £1 spent on the card.
 At 0.5p per point (1.5p per £1 spent) this would be preferential to the 1p received on the Nectar American Express (assuming you’d actually use the SPG points to stay at either a Marriott or Starwood hotel).

 Summary – American Express Nectar Credit Card Review

 So is the Nectar American Express really worth it?
 Well we’ve seen that various other American Express cards offer similar if not better earnings redemption rates.
 You’re likely to be better off with the American Express Cashback Platinum Card if you’re looking for a card for continued spending which also offers flexibility.

 If you’re an avid Nectar points collector and are prepared to hold your points until a partner provides a special offer of doubling the value of your nectar points, then the Nectar credit card definitely isn’t a bad choice.
-The sign-up bonus of 20,000 Nectar points (which can be boosted to 21,000 point if you use this link and scroll down to the correct card) can be worth as much as £210 in this instance!
+The sign-up bonus of 20,000 Nectar points (which can be boosted to 21,000 point if you use this link) can be worth as much as £210 in this instance!

 As always, we hope you’ve enjoyed this Nectar American Express Review and please reach out to us if you have any questions or comments.